Explore the extensive list of frequently asked questions about perchlorate below, separated by issue area.

 Following a mandatory five-year review mandated by state law, California proposed revising its Public Health Goal (PHG) for perchlorate from 6 ppb to 1 ppb.
 The State Water Resources Board is now conducting research to determine how frequently perchlorate is found in drinking water and whether perchlorate occurs frequently enough to merit further ation.

 To implement perchlorate compliance strategies would mean substantial costs for small water systems, with conceptual costs above $3 per 1,000 gallons for very small systems (serving less than 500 people).
-While the total costs for the MCL are low, the cost burden would be primarily placed on a small number of water systems.
-Due to economies of scale associated with treatment options.
+While the total costs for the MCL are low, the cost burden would be primarily placed on a small number of water systems and their customers.

 Perchlorate is being contained, removed and treated at sites where it has been used for manufacturing.
 New state-of-the-art technologies for removing perchlorate from water have been developed and put to use.
 Others are being developed or refined.